TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 Now start your host project again.
 If you login to the local NMI you will now see a couple more tiles under the category "Diagnostics" and a new category "Node: C-Labs Cloud" is showing.

-You can also login to the Cloud now by going to
+You can also login to the Cloud with you ScopeID by going to
 ```
 https://Cloud.C-Labs.com/nmi
 ```